 Anchor Chart

-Create an interactive anchor chart with students based on the book and the lesson you are trying to teach.
+Create an interactive anchor chart with students based on the book and the lesson you are teaching.

 Anchor Chart Example: